hadrielk/tracetools/README.md

 Usage: `trace2object [<filepath>]`

-Uses `stdin` by default, unless a `path/to/file` is given.
+Uses `stdin` by default, unless a `filepath` is given.
 If the input JSON is already Object-based, it is passed through unchanged.